michaelmcclimon/michaelmcclimon/README.md

 - 📫 How to contact me? @ ----> mickeymcclimon@gmail.com

-Fun Fact: I Love Formula 1!
+Fun Fact: I Love Formula 1, and I am a Fan token holder of Aston Martin F1 team and Alfa Romeo F1 team!

 <!---
 michaelmcclimon/michaelmcclimon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.